You’ve heard it right: Google Analytics 4 is out now!

 But before you get too involved in the new features of Google Analytics 4, are you aware of the fundamental shifts that are going on under the hood?

-Understanding these fundamental Google Analytics 4 changes will save you time and energy when it comes to explaining this new paradigm to your clients and stakeholders.
+Understanding these fundamental changes in Google Analytics 4 will save you time and energy when it comes to explaining this new paradigm to your clients and stakeholders.

 Google Analytics 4 was announced and launched rather quickly.
 And so there are so many questions: How do you install it?
 Where can you find the various reports?
 And the most important one: should you switch to Google Analytics 4 right away?

 Now, it’s important to note that Universal Analytics is not going anywhere soon.
 It will probably be around for many years to come, but it’s also clear that Google Analytics 4 is the future of Google Analytics.

 Looking beyond the new details of the tool, there’s actually a lot going on.
 So let us take a more detailed view of the tool and discuss the fundamental shifts.

 Thus, here are the four big changes that I see happening with this tool:

 - Device support for mobile and web all in one

 - A new, more unified data model